12 Caribbean Movies to Inspire your next vacation

 With her unwilling accomplice, Latin-speaking physician William Shaw (Matthew Modine)Morgan, Morgan battles her uncle, Dawg Brown (Frank Langella), who wants the treasure for himself for.

-Another film not filmed in the Caribbean, but the pirate adventure speaks of Caribbean adventures.
+Another film not filmed in the Caribbean, but the pirate adventure, Cutthroat Island, is all about Caribbean adventures.
 The town scenes were largely filmed in Malta.

 This family features follows the survival story of the Robinson family who are shipwrecked after being chased by pirates in a storm.